iSaluki/phhs6/content/sixth/CompSci/Theory/Sound.md

 ---
-title: "Sound"
+title: Sound
 tags:
   - compsci
   - theory
+  - sound
 ---

 Sound is stored the same way as other digital files.
 However, a soundwave is a continuous signal, that isn't directly digital.